Last Updated on

 Themes of World Breastfeeding Week

 These themes, slogans, and materials can be used by government organisations, breastfeeding communities, hospitals, healthcare institutes, pharmaceuticals and other organisations to host seminars, events, lectures, and spread awareness about breastfeeding locally and internationally.
-The theme for World Breastfeeding Week in the year 2020 is ‘Support breastfeeding for a healthier planet’.
+The theme for World Breastfeeding Week in the year 2021 is ‘Protecting Breastfeeding: A Shared Responsibility’.
 Some of the past themes of WBW include:

 - Breastfeeding – It’s Your Right